If you or someone you know is experiencing an emotional, mental health or substance use emergency;

 In partnership with Tri-County Health and Douglas County, the “Let’s Talk” campaign is intended to reduce the stigma around mental illness so that individuals who need treatment are more likely to seek it.

 2019 Douglas County Mental Health Summit

-The 2019 Mental Health Summit was held June 17, 2019 to bring awareness and attention to the varied ways we think about and address mental health in Douglas County.
+The 2019 Mental Health Summit was held on June 17, 2019, to bring awareness and attention to the varied ways we think about and address mental health in Douglas County.

 - Lessons Learned from a Study of Youth Suicide in Colorado (presentation) – Shannon Breitzman, Health Management Associates